ISA reference page

 The PC should not increment, and the HALT LED should turn on.

-If the PC is changing (going 0, 1, 2, 3): your control unit should be sending a halt signal to the PC FSM, and the PC FSM should prevent the PC from changing (i.e. disable it) when the halt signal is 1.
+If the PC is changing (going 0, 1, 2, 3): either your control isn’t sending a halt signal to the PC FSM, or the PC FSM isn’t disabling the PC reg when the halt input is 1.

 1. PLEASE GET THESE WORKING: li and put (01_li_put.rom)